huggingface/blog/patchtst.md

 # Patch Time Series Transformer in HuggingFace - Getting Started

 In this blog, we provide examples on how to get started with PatchTST.
 We first demonstrate the forecasting capability of `PatchTST` on the Electricity data.
 We will then demonstrate the transfer learning capability of `PatchTST` by using the previously trained model to do zero-shot forecasting on the electrical transformer (ETTh1) dataset.

-The `PatchTST` model was proposed in A Time Series is Worth [64 Words: Long-term Forecasting with Transformers](https://huggingface.co/papers/2211.14730) by Yuqi Nie, Nam H. Nguyen, Phanwadee Sinthong, Jayant Kalagnanam.

-We will demonstrate the transfer learning capability of the `PatchTST` model.
-We will pretrain the model for a forecasting task on a `source` dataset.
-Then, we will use the pretrained model for a zero-shot forecasting on a `target` dataset.
 The zero-shot forecasting performance will denote the `test` performance of the model in the `target` domain, without any training on the target domain.
 Subsequently, we will do linear probing and (then) finetuning of the pretrained model on the `train` part of the target data, and will validate the forecasting performance on the `test` part of the target data.

+The `PatchTST` model was proposed in A Time Series is Worth [64 Words: Long-term Forecasting with Transformers](https://huggingface.co/papers/2211.14730) by Yuqi Nie, Nam H. Nguyen, Phanwadee Sinthong, Jayant Kalagnanam and presented at ICLR 2023.

 ## Quick overview of PatchTST